Nitrous oxide emissions from nitric acid production

 Nitric Acid Production

-The main industrial use for nitric acid (HNO3) as a raw material is the production of fertilisers, which accounts for around 75 – 80% of the acid produced annually.
-Here, HNO3 is neutralised using ammonia to form ammonium nitrate NH4NO3, which is predominantly used in agriculture as a high nitrogen fertiliser but is also often used in explosives and as an oxidising agent in rocket fuels.
+The main industrial use for nitric acid (HNO3) as a raw material is the production of fertilizers, which accounts for around 75 – 80% of the acid produced annually.
+Here, HNO3 is neutralized using ammonia to form ammonium nitrate NH4NO3, which is predominantly used in agriculture as a high nitrogen fertilizer but is also often used in explosives and as an oxidizing agent in rocket fuels.

 In many cases, the N2O is just vented into the atmosphere, where it functions as a GHG with a global warming potential of 273 on a 100-year time horizon.
 That means that N2O is 273 times more harmful to the climate than CO2.
-In addition, nitrous oxide molecules stay in the atmosphere for an average of 114 years before being removed by a sink or destroyed through chemical reactions.[3]
+Additionally, N2O molecules stay in the atmosphere for an average of 114 years before being removed by a sink or destroyed through chemical reactions.[3]
 [4]

 N2O emissions from nitric acid production can be reduced relatively easily and at a low cost compared to other greenhouse gas (GHG) abatement options.
 Technical abatement costs usually range from as low as €0.50 to €5.00/tCO2eq, depending on the abatement technology employed and specific plant characteristics.